Defined Contribution pension schemes; value, risks and outcomes

 Many employers have not reviewed their advisors or providers for several years and have failed to check that their processes have kept pace with regulatory changes and best practice on issues such as sustainability and evolving member needs — especially during a cost of living crisis.

-For this report, we have used our DC MOT pension audit to analyse more than 300 schemes with different advisors that together account for more than 3 million UK members with £50 billion of DC savings.
+For this report, we have used our DC MOT pension audit to analyse more than 450 employers with different advisors that together account for more than 3 million UK members with £50 billion of DC savings.

 Our analysis indicates that many schemes have plenty to do just to get up to date with where the market is now.
 Not doing so risks damage to your reputation, your corporate goals and, importantly, the retirement outcomes of your scheme’s members.